semanticarts/gist/docs/Contributing.md

 ### Creating the Pull Request (PR)

 - Once your work is ready to be merged into develop, you will create a pull request (PR).
-- Before submitting the PR, you should ensure that you have merged or rebased develop into your working branch, as above [during implementation](#commits-pushes-and-merges).
+- Before submitting the PR, you should ensure that you have merged or rebased develop into your working branch, [as above during implementation](#commits-pushes-and-merges).
 - Submit the PR to develop.
 - If the issue addressed by the PR is slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate tracking.
-- The project board is configured to automatically put the PR in the "In Review" column.
-However, the associated issue must be moved manually into that column manually.
+The project board is configured to automatically put the PR in the "In Review" column.
+However, the associated issue must be moved into that column manually.
 - Once the PR has been submitted, check that there are no conflicts with the develop branch.
 If there are, merge or rebase develop into your branch and resolve the conflicts.
 You may need to repeat this step after making any requested changes, in case other PRs have been merged to develop in the meantime.
 - Assign one or more reviewers, as specified [below](#assigning-reviewers).

 ### Contents of the PR

 - Each PR should be atomic, addressing a single issue.
 This allows it to be accepted or rejected as a whole.
+  - Exceptions:
-  - Exceptions: Several small issues such as typo corrections, definition fixes, or documentation updates can be submitted in a single PR.
-Issues that are tightly related can be addressed in a single PR.
+    - Several small issues such as typo corrections, definition fixes, or documentation updates can be submitted in a single PR.
+    - Issues that are tightly related can be addressed in a single PR.
 - The PR should address the entirety of an issue.
 If it does not, either the PR should be modified or the issue should be broken up into parts.
-- The description of the PR should contain the keywords "fixes #nnn" (or another of the [GitHub keywords](https://docs.github.com/en/enterprise/2.21/user/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)) where nnn is the issue number.
+- The description of the PR should contain the keywords "Closes #nnn" (or another of the [GitHub keywords](https://docs.github.com/en/enterprise/2.21/user/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)) where nnn is the issue number.
 This automatically closes the related issue(s) when the PR is merged, and creates a link which allows readers and reviewers to easily reference the issue.
   - Example: "Correct cardinality restriction on class gist:Room.
 Fixes #98."
   - Note that if the PR fixes multiple issues, each issue number must be prefixed by the keyword.
 E.g., "Fixes #98, fixes #102", rather than "Fixes #98, #102" or "Fixes #98 and #102".
-- It is also recommended that the title of the PR include the keywords as well, which facilitates a quick review of open PRs by title.
 - The PR should include an update to the release notes.
 See [_Release Notes_](#release-notes).
 - Refer to the [_Deprecation and Deletion Policy_](DeprecationAndDeletionPolicy.md) if you are deprecating or deleting terms.

 ### Reviewing Problems with the PR

 - At the bottom of the Conversation tab of the PR, you will see notifications about whether various merge criteria are met:
   - At least one review is required.
-Only one review is stipulated in GitHub, but as outlined below some types of changes require additional reviewers.
+Only one review is stipulated in GitHub, but, as outlined below, some types of changes require additional reviewers.
   - Build checks must have passed.
 If not, click on the Details link to review the errors.
   - Merge conflicts must be resolved.
 Note that even if they are resolved when you submit the PR, if there is a time lag before the PR is reviewed and accepted, additional merges from other PRs may have caused new merge conflicts.
 You will be informed that you need to do another merge.
 - If you prefer to put the PR in draft state while you attend to any issues, you will find a link to do so below the list of reviewers.
 Be sure to put it back into "ready to review" state, which, annoyingly, is not done in the same place, but below in the build checks section.